-- 15. The method of consultation and decision making is fundamentally determined by the Council Constitution and the strategic transport decision making process (Appendix 3). - 16.
-Parking zone consultations follow a standard process that was established in the Parking and Enforcement Plan and is summarised in Figure 1 as published on the council's website.
+- 14. The method of consultation and decision making is fundamentally determined by the council constitution and the strategic transport decision making process (Appendix 3). - 15.
+Parking zone consultations follow a standard process that was established in the parking and enforcement plan and is summarised in Figure 1 as published on the council's website.

-Stage Expected dates Design and consultation Parking stress (occupancy / duration) surveys Completed Jan '15 Inception report to community council March 3 week consultation May pack and questionnaire to all residents, businesses and stakeholders - public exhibitions Data analysis June Draft reports presented to community council for final comment September Decision making Final reports and decision to be taken by Cabinet Member for Regeneration, Planning and Transport October Statutory consultation (traffic orders) November Implementation and go-live December / Jan '16
+Stage Expected dates Parking stress (occupancy / duration) surveys Completed Jan '15 tion Inception report to community council March Design and consultation week consultation pack and questionnaire to all residents, businesses and stakeholders public exhibitions May esic Data analysis June Ŏ Draft reports presented to community council for final comment September naking Final reports and decision to be taken by Cabinet Member for Regeneration, Planning and Transport October Decision making Statutory consultation (traffic orders) November Dec Implementation and go-live December / Jan '16